Thoughts before UWC

 One of the questions I keep asking myself is, “If I’m so wholeheartedly happy with my life right now, why the hell am I leaving it all for the unknown?“ I believe though, that this question is already partly answered by something a good friend of mine (Julius, if you read this: I couldn’t have said it any better! <3) once said, to quote him: “As a matter of fact, I have to say that UWC already changed my life before I even got accepted.
 It gave me hope that I could actually change something about the world.“ Knowing this, I’m sure UWC will teach me just so many more important lessons once I’m actually there.
 And this encourages me to believe that although I’m making all these sacrifices and leaving all these people I love behind, it will be worth it..!

-Oh, and my greatest terror atm is the flight to Hong Kong (that goes in 3h), which for some reasons worries me way more than what's going to happen once I arrive at college.
+Oh and to be frankly honest, my greatest terror at the moment is the flight to Hong Kong (that goes in 3h), which for some reasons worries me way more than what's going to happen once I arrive at college.
 But since I’ve never been on a plane in my whole life, I guess that’s normal.